 Enchilada stuffed peppers are perfect for a meatless dinner or a meal-prep lunch!
-They make for a great vegetarian and gluten-free dish, and are packed with brown rice, black beans, tomatoes, onions, enchilada sauce, cheddar cheese, and cilantro.
+They make for a great vegetarian and gluten-free dish, and are packed with brown rice, black beans, tomatoes, onions, enchilada sauce, melty cheese, and cilantro.

 I love stuffed peppers AND enchiladas, so I thought, why not combine them?!
 And I am sure glad I did!
 These enchilada stuffed peppers combine all the delicious goodness of enchiladas into the convenient "home" of a stuffed pepper.

 These vegetarian stuffed peppers are super filling from the combination of protein and fiber (from the black beans and brown rice).
 Enchilada sauces adds some richness and a mild spiciness, and the quick pico de gallo balances out the flavors at the end.
 All in all, makes for a super delicious weeknight dinner.
 Or, a fun make-ahead meal prep option that you can enjoy for lunch or dinner later!

 - Bell peppers: I used red bell peppers, but you can use any color.
 Green bell peppers might be a little less sweet, though.

 - Brown rice: Feel free to swap for white rice if that's what you prefer!

 - Black beans: Pack a ton of protein and fiber to add to the filling power of these stuffed peppers.

 - Enchilada sauce: I usually buy a packaged enchilada sauce to save time, but you can also make your own!

 - Diced tomatoes and onion: These veggies go so well both in the stuffed peppers and the pico de gallo that's added on top.

 - Lime juice: Adds a little bit of acidity to the pico de gallo to brighten up the entire dish.